ANAMCraft/ANAM-Support-Docs/articles/best-practices-for-product-uploads.md

 ## Common Issues and Troubleshooting

-In this section, we will address common problems vendors face during the product upload process and provide solutions.
+In this section, we will address common problems makers face during the product upload process and provide solutions.

 - **Problem 1:** Products not appearing after upload.
   **Solution:** Check for any errors in your upload and ensure you have completed all required fields.